djplaner/Card-Interface-Tweak/README.md

 1. Add a line with **Card Label: _new name_** to the content item
 > Replace **_new name_** with the label you wish to use.
+> Use an empty label if you don't want a label to appear.

 For example, the following content item specifies the use of _Learning path_ as the new card label.